 The toolbox will then display options to edit the column's properties, layout, and display rules.

 Hover over a column and click the "trash can" icon to delete that column:

 To move field columns on the grid view, click the header of the column you would like to move and drag it to either the left or right.

-Use Grids in your App
+Using Grids in your App

 Tables and Connected Records

-In addition to displaying fields from the table used to create the grid view, you can also add field columns from connected tables as well.
-This will allow you to display records from multiple connected tables in one grid.
+Furthermore, you have the capability to incorporate field columns from connected tables in addition to displaying fields from the table used to create the grid view.
+This feature enables you to showcase records from multiple connected tables within a single grid.

-When adding field columns, you can add columns from connected tables.
-In the Add Columns section of the grid settings, fields from connected tables will be available in the “Connections” section.
+When incorporating field columns, you have the ability to include columns from connected tables as well.
+In the Add Columns section of the grid settings, you will find fields from connected tables in the “Connections” section.